mariavittoriaateri/MasterThesis/README.md

 ### B) Custom evaluation script

-Another way to evaluate the results is by using the tailor-made evaluation script, to be found at `./dirndl_evaluation.py`.
+Another way to evaluate the results is by using the custom evaluation script, to be found at `./dirndl_eval.py`.
 This one allows for a more fine-grained analysis of the similarity between the predicted and the gold queries, based both on full-word and n-gram overlaps.
 ```sh
 python dirndl_evaluation.py
 ```